HeshanKarunaratne/aws/README.md

 • AWS Systems Manager
 • Amazon API Gateway: Fully managed service to create, publish, maintain, monitor and secure APIs at any scale
+    - Throttle requests to help prevent attacks, scalable, send each API endpoint to a different target, maintain multiple versions
+    - Stages are versions of APIs
+    - CORS is always enforced by the client

 • Amazon CloudFront: CDN, Creates cached copies of your website at various edge locations around the world
     - Origin: Where all of original files are located. eg: S3, EC2, ELB, Route53